Manojhaki/Manojhaki/README.md

 <p align="center">
  I don't like Coding.
-But coding allows me to build something I like.
+But coding allows me to build things I like.
  </p>
 <p align="center">